Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam24/07/2024

-(Dan Tri) – The Vietnam – Laos International Martyrs’ Cemetery is the largest cemetery that collects the graves of Vietnamese volunteer soldiers and experts who died in Laos.
+(Dan Tri) – The Vietnam – Laos International Martyrs’ Cemetery is the largest cemetery that gathers the graves of Vietnamese volunteer soldiers and experts who died in Laos.
 This is also the only cemetery named after two countries.

 Nghĩa trang an táng gần 11.000 liệt sỹ mang tên 2 nước Việt Nam - Lào - 1

-The Vietnam - Laos International Martyrs Cemetery (Anh Son town, Anh Son district, Nghe An ) is nearly 7 hectares wide and was built in 1976 (Photo: Huy Thu).
+The Vietnam - Laos International Martyrs' Cemetery (Anh Son town, Anh Son district, Nghe An ) is nearly 7 hectares wide and was built in 1976 (Photo: Huy Thu).

 This is the largest cemetery, gathering the graves of Vietnamese volunteer soldiers and experts who fought and died in Laos.
 It is also the only cemetery in the country named after two countries and two peoples, Vietnam and Laos.